 Ivy Ross: We’ve heard a story of a young woman whose doctor, after performing the surgery, the next day came and sat on her bedside and played the guitar to her, and they sang together.
 And she said that was her healing moment.

-Phil Stieg: Yeah, I completely agree with that.
+Phil Stieg: I completely agree with that.
 For you, what was the “aha moment” in the sense of, I never thought art would have helped that.
 Whatever art form we’re talking about was really beneficial.

-Susan Magsamen: I think the one for me is I was invited to a community arts program working with gangs, and they had two gangs there.
+Susan Magsamen: I think the one for me is, I was invited to a community arts program working with gangs, and they had two gangs there.
 The project was-

 Phil Stieg: And you’re living to tell us about it.

 Susan Magsamen: Right.
-That’s what That’s so amazing.
+That’s what’s so amazing.
 I was nervous about coming into this space because I don’t know about the dynamics of gangs, and we all have perceptions of gangs.
 And these guys, they were pretty intense-looking, but they were weaving, but they weren’t weaving by themselves.
 There was one gang member from an opposing gang at one side of a loom and another gang member from the other opposing side, and they had to weave to the center.
 And then they had to figure out how to finish the piece in the middle.
 I have the piece here.
 I have it hanging in my office.
 And what it showed me is that you can be an individual, but you also can collaborate.
 And you could see the tension as they started and the almost competitiveness.
 They were very different.

 But then as they got to the center, they had to collaborate and communicate and finish the piece.
-At the end, I said, God, it’s gorgeous.
-It’s gorgeous.
-They said, Well, would you like it?
+At the end, I said, “God, it’s gorgeous.
+It’s gorgeous.”
+They said, “Well, would you like it?”
 They decided together to share something that they created with another person.
 And that work continued in different mediums, where they were always working, co-creating and co-creating murals then in the community.

 Interstitial theme music